Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 # JavaScript Express API Postgres 2 Assignments

 We will build an Express that connects to a Postgres database.
-The web API will contain 8 endpoints and model a Bank.
+The API contains 8 endpoints and models a simple Bank.
 Each exercise corresponds to an API endpoint.
 For example:

 ```
 GET http://localhost:5150/ex1/account-types/